hapytex/fishing/README.md

   - **`dockerprune`**: prune unused docker images;
   - **`dockersave`**: save a docker image as a compressed tarball;
   - **`dockersavescp`**: save a docker image as a compressed tarball and copy it with `scp`;
+  - **`dockerscpload`**: transfer docker images over ssh to a remote directly loading these in docker at the remote side;

 ### E